AGE and Mantles

 When characters are initially approved for play, a large part of their combat toolset is set by staff, partly to the player's specifications, and partly as staff can best judge from the information the player gives us that informs us of the character and contextualizes their role in combat narrative.
 These aspects set at chargen are relatively set, and expected not to change unless the character as a concept is changed in a very significant way.
 Anakin Skywalker's fall to the Dark Side and becoming Darth Vader, Magus relinquishing his crusade and joining the side of the heroes, Krillin gaining power from the Dragon Balls, learning techniques like the Kaioken, and becoming part of the main crew; these are examples of character-defining changes that are hashed out with staff, universally as a result of substantial RP arcs, and altered on the back end.

-The application for Enhancement Stars or other upgrades is here: Enhancement Application
+The application for Enhancement Levels or other upgrades is here: Enhancement Application

-MCM's standards for Enhancement Star approval can't help but be somewhat subjective, since there are countless kinds of RP that could merit or justify them.
+Enhancement Criteria: MCM's standards for Enhancement approval can't help but be somewhat subjective, since there are countless kinds of RP that could merit or justify them.
 As a hard and fast statement however, Enhancements are not participation awards.
-They aren't given "for going to stuff and being around a while", but are a progress track and grippable, attainable goal that exists for the enjoyment and satisfaction of players who want to go for them.
+They aren't given "for going to stuff and being around a while", but are a progress track and grippable, attainable goal that exists for the enjoyment of players who want to make a goal of them.
 There is an expectation of credible and sustained effort before Enhancements are approved, and it should not be taken personally if staff says "Put in a little more work first".
-The typical (though not universal) case for an Enhancement Star is a character concretely and demonstrably increasing their combat ability in some way due to RP, but in all cases, this should be RP that the player has some ownership of; simply tagging along to a lot of scenes and scavenging toys isn't sufficient.
-The process that lead up to the upgrade should have involved either directly creating RP, or taking a lead role in fostering and/or expanding upon existing RP with the character.
-Because we're very much aware that the time dedicated to running scenes rarely allows the player's character to feature as prominently in them, staff will also try to acknowledge the contributions to the community of players consistently running scenes and plot and approve upgrades to their characters without them overtly pursuing a powerup on-screen.

-In general though, Enhancement Stars are a fairly small benefit, and considered a luxury rather than a necessity to make a character a credible combatant.
-We consider upgrades of this kind to be milestones that are there for the enjoyment of building towards and achieving them, not something that will skyrocket a character's combat ability well beyond their point at chargen.
+Because we consider Enhancements to be of middling significance, and a luxury rather than a necessity to make a character a credible combatant, we judge upgrades of this kind to be milestones that are there for the enjoyment of building towards and achieving them, and not something anyone needs to stay competitive.
+Our default stance on borderline RP is a preference towards maintain the integrity of effort and reward for the sake of fun in pursuing them.

 Stance on Combat RP